ozzono/articles/skill-assessment/skill-assesment_en.md

 - The challenge is usually quick, lasting on average 1 hour;
 - Opportunity to evaluate essential related knowledge such as git, databases, REST, MVC, design patterns, and automated tests;
-- Assesses the ability to understand legacy code and implement new features;
+- Assesses the ability to understand legacy code and implement new features.

 #### Cons

-- Too directed tests and may be superficial
+- Too directed tests and may be superficial.

 [back to the top](#table-of-contents)